SoCal Pulmonologists and Intensivists Network of Sound Physicians

-At SoCal Pulmonologists and Intensivists Network of Sound Critical, Dr Maged A. Tanios and his staff specialize in caring for patients who have been diagnosed with many different breathing disorders, like asthma, COPD, emphysema, and allergies.
+At SoCal Pulmonologists and Intensivists Network of Sound Physicians, Dr Maged A. Tanios and his staff specialize in caring for patients who have been diagnosed with many different breathing disorders, like asthma, COPD, emphysema, and allergies.
 Their office is located in Long Beach, California.

 Asthma can be triggered by any number of things, including allergens, toxic substances, and emotional or traumatic events.
 A person who has been diagnosed with asthma often have allergies as well.
 An allergic reaction occurs when the person is exposed to a specific allergen that causes a reaction in the body.
 If the reaction is severe enough, it can trigger an asthma attack.
 Individuals who have asthma that is triggered by emotional trauma will have attacks that are brought on by events that are extremely upsetting or takes them outside of their comfort zone.
 Individuals who have allergy-induced asthma may be at an increased risk of emotionally triggered asthma.